iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 Shared Albums also do not require iCloud Photos to be turned on.
 Apple's iPhone instructions require signing in to iCloud with an Apple Account and turning on the Shared Albums toggle under iCloud Photos settings.
 See Apple's guide to using Shared Albums on iPhone, iPad, and Apple Vision Pro.

-Level 3 iCloud Shared Photo Library shares a media pool Multiple people, original-quality shared media, personal album organization.
+Level 3 iCloud Shared Photo Library shares photos and videos Multiple people, original-quality shared media, personal albums and folders.

 iCloud Shared Photo Library is the bigger sharing feature.
 Instead of sharing a few selected collections, you create or join a shared photo library with other people.
 Apple says you can share photos and videos with up to five other people, and participants can collaborate on the shared collection.

-Shared Photo Library shares the photos and videos in the shared pool.
-It does not make every participant inherit the creator's personal album and folder layout.
+Shared Photo Library shares the photos and videos in the shared library.
+It does not make every participant inherit the creator's personal albums and folders.

 Apple describes Shared Photo Library as a separate shared library.
 Contributed photos and videos move out of the Personal Library and into the Shared Library.
 Apple also says participants have equal permissions to add, edit, and delete shared content, while the library creator provides the iCloud storage for the shared content.
 See Apple's support article on using iCloud Shared Photo Library on iPhone or iPad and the iPhone guide to using iCloud Shared Photo Library.